What’s it really like to live in China? With CIEE Gap Year Abroad you’ll have the chance to find out for yourself.

 We want you to get as much as possible from your CIEE Gap Year Abroad.
 That's why our program fees cover all the extras, including:

-- Transportation to and from a local Chinese airport
+- Transportation from a local Chinese airport

 - Language classes with CIEE